Q: When and where will the Sunflower Ceremony be held?

 Q: Should I attend the UT commencement?

-A: The university-wide ceremony is also on Saturday, May 18, in front of the UT Tower at 8 p.m.
+A: The university-wide ceremony is also on Saturday, May 23, in front of the UT Tower at 8 p.m.
 Graduates are recognized by college/school.
-The traditional academic (cap and gown) or law school regalia (business attire, a suit, what you would wear in the courtroom) must be worn.
+The traditional academic (cap and gown) or law school regalia (business suit, with your sunflower) must be worn.
 A processional ticket for the graduate is needed for this ceremony.
 Tickets are for degree candidates only and are free of charge.
-Visit the University-wide Commencement website for more information.